WCCNet: Wavelet-context Cooperative Network for Efficient Multispectral Pedestrian Detection: Introduction

-Secondly, aiming at better crossmodal fusion, we delve into the semantic-aware interaction between features of different spectra based on their crossmodal context, and propose the CrossModal Rearranging Fusion (CMRF) module.
-CMRF narrows the semantic gap between multimodal features extracted in different domains by the Cross-domain Embedding layer (CE), and spatially align them by the Crossmodal Spatial Alignment layer (CSA) to guarantee crossmodal spatial consistency.
-Then, based on the mapping relationship between local regions of different modalities, CMRF generates on-the-fly attention weights that focus on the locations of pedestrians, and utilize these semantic-aware weights to transfer instance-specific features in corresponding local regions as complementary information from one modality to complement the other one.
-The proposed CMRF effectively improves the detection accuracy and the detection robustness in complex scenarios.
+Secondly, we propose CrossModal Rearranging Fusion (CMRF) module to fully leverage the semantic interaction of crossmodal features based on their spatial correlation.
+CMRF first narrows the semantic gap between multimodal features extracted in different domains by the Cross-domain Embedding layer (CE), and spatially align them by the Crossmodal Spatial Alignment layer (CSA) to lessen the spatial misalignments of multimodal features.
+Based on the mapping relationship between corresponding local regions of the two modalities, CMRF generates on-the-fly attention weights that focus on the locations of pedestrians.
+These semantic-aware attention weights are utilized to transfer local instance-specific features as complementary information.
+The proposed CMRF improves the accuracy and robustness of pedestrian detection.

-To the best of our knowledge, WCCNet is the first work focussing on the efficiency of feature extraction for multispectral pedestrian detection, and also the first work that explores wavelet-integrated CNN framework for high-level multimodal tasks.
-The framework of WCCNet can also be extended to other multimodal applications.
-The main contributions of this paper are summarized as follows: \begin{itemize} \item A novel framework WCCNet is proposed to achieve fast detection speed with competitive accuracy, of which the wavelet-integrated dual-stream backbone is elaborately designed to differentially extract features from different modalities.
-For efficient feature extraction, the DWT subnetwork is employed to extract contour features inherent in frequency components from infrared modality.
-Meanwhile, space-domain features containing textures and global structures are extracted from RGB modality by the CNN subnetwork.
+The framework of WCCNet is illustrated in Fig. \ref{Fig.framework} and Fig. \ref{Fig. CMRF}, and our main contributions are summarized as follows: \begin{itemize} \item A novel framework WCCNet is proposed to achieve considerable detection efficiency and competitive accuracy.
+WCCNet employs an asymmetric wavelet-cooperative backbone, utilizing lightweight MoWE to dynamically routes infrared inputs through activated ADWT experts to capture informative frequency-domain features, while extracting RGB features by generic neural layers.
+It leverages reciprocal relationship between MoWE and generic neural layers to extract complementary features with lower computational cost.

-\item To effectively fuse multimodal features containing large semantical discrepancy, a novel fusion module CMRF is proposed to aggregate semantically complementary and spatially relevant features of different modalities.
-Furthermore, the Cross-domain Embedding (CE) and Crossmodal Spatial Alignment (CSA) layers are integrated into CMRF module to tackle the cross-domain semantic gap and the crossmodal spatial misalignment problem respectively.
+\item CMRF is proposed to fuse semantically complementary and spatially relevant features of the two modalities with large discrepancy, generating on-the-fly attention weights to focus on spatially related and semantically complementary regions.
+Cross-domain Embedding (CE) and Crossmodal Spatial Alignment (CSA) layers are integrated into CMRF module to tackle the cross-domain semantic gap and the crossmodal spatial misalignment respectively.